jthegedus/awesome-firebase/readme.md

 - 🔧 [Firepit](https://github.com/abehaskins/firepit) - Firepit is a standalone, portable version of the Firebase CLI which has no depedencies (including Node.js).
 - 🔧 [Fireward](https://github.com/bijoutrouvaille/fireward) - Easy to use language for Firestore rules, similar to Firebase Bolt.
 - 🔧 [Svarog](https://github.com/dantothefuture/svarog) - Cloud Firestore schema validation with JSON Schema generated Security Rule helper functions.
+- 🔧 [Firetable](https://github.com/AntlerVC/firetable) - Excel/Google Sheets like UI for Firebase/Firestore.
+No more admin portals!

 ## Other